Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Dagadusheth Halwai Ganapati — second visit for the morning puja, which is more peaceful than evenings.
 The extraordinary flower decorations change daily.

 • Laxmi Road & Budhwar Peth — Pune’s famous old market district.
-Discover Puneri paghadi (traditional hat), Kolhapuri chappals (leather sandals), Maharashtrian saris, sweets, and spices.
+Discover the Puneri paghadi (traditional hat), Kolhapuri chappals (leather sandals), Maharashtrian saris, sweets, and spices.

-• Osho International Meditation Resort, Koregaon Park (Optional) — the remarkable zen-like campus of the Osho movement.
-Features include the black-marble meditation hall and beautiful gardens.
+• Osho International Meditation Resort, Koregaon Park (Optional)—the remarkable zen-like campus of the Osho movement.
+Features include the black marble meditation hall and beautiful gardens.
 Day passes available for non-residents.

-• Farewell Dinner in Pune — a proper Pune restaurant experience: Prems, Kayani Bakery Shrewsbury biscuits (take-home gift), Chitale Bandhu mithai, and Puneri jowar bhakri thal.
+• Farewell Dinner in Pune—a proper Pune restaurant experience: Prems, Kayani Bakery Shrewsbury biscuits (take-home gift), Chitale Bandhu mithai, and Puneri jowar bhakri thal.

 Meals: Breakfast, Dinner | Accommodation: JW Marriott Pune / Taj Hotels Pune / Hyatt Regency Pune (4–5 Star)